 I can see Rodriguez as sort of the Cord Phelps of the outfield.
 He’ll probably always produce in the minors, and maybe become an average Major League regular or above-average backup.

 Rodriguez will probably never develop the power necessary to take the next step as a prospect.
 Instead, he’ll be a singles machine and will steal a lot of bases.
 The issue is he won’t ever be a good enough hitter to warrant slotting him high enough in the order to really take advantage of his speed.
 Still, Rodriguez will be a valuable asset to a team and even if his floor is that a fourth outfielder he’ll be one of the better ones in the game when he arrives.

-Topics: Luigi Rodriguez
+Tags: Luigi Rodriguez